wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/use-ai-builder-process-invoice/includes/4-model.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Power Automate with Contoso selected and the Add documents button highlighted.](../media/6-select-data-source.png)](../media/6-select-data-source.png#lightbox)

 Select the documents you want.
-After, you'll see an upload screen with the documents you've chosen.
+After, you'll see an upload screen with the documents, you've chosen.
 Select **Upload documents**.
 You'll see a screen with the status of each document.
 Once the upload is complete, select **Close**.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Upload documents dialog.](../media/7-upload-complete.png)](../media/7-upload-complete.png#lightbox)